t-veor/observable-ocaml-reports/proposal/document.md

 -   A working compiler, that is able to compile the language as described in Subset 3 into C code correctly;

--   Comparable performance between the output of the compiler and the OCaml native and bytecode compilers;
+-   An evaluation of performance between the output of the compiler and the OCaml native and bytecode compilers;

--   “Observability” in the compiled executable achieved, with tools such as `gdb` providing a coherent OCaml view of the execution of the program.
+-   An evaluation of “observability” in the compiled executable with tools such as `gdb`.

-    This will involve the following:
+    The evaluation should focus on the following:

     -   Ability to set breakpoints and step through the compiled executable as if it was OCaml code;

-    -   Ability to view locally bound variables, and their types;
+    -   Ability to view locally bound variables, and their types, although perhaps only as a C “version” of the resulting data;

     -   Ability to print more complex data structures, such as ADTs, record types and lists;

-    -   Ability to view the instantiated type of a polymorphic function;

     -   Similar and comparable output between the debug output and the same code running in `ocamldebug`.

+Further success criteria, which are not expected to be achieved through the core project, but interesting as extension tasks may be:

+-   Ability to view the instantiated types of polymorphic functions;

+-   Ability to view data formatted as OCaml values, using specially written formatters for `gdb`;

+-   Any number of optimisations on the generated code, resulting in better performance benchmarks.

 Timetable and Milestones
 ========================